Your Career Horoscope For 2019 Is Here: Our Cosmic Guide To Work For Every Sign

-It's almost the new year.
-For all our stargazers: Is there really a better way to start 2019 than to see what each astrological sign can expect in the realm of work?
+New year, new career challenges.
+For all you stargazers: Is there really a better way to start 2019 than to see what each astrological sign can expect in the realm of work?

 With three game-changing eclipses in hardworking and goal-oriented Capricorn on the schedule for 2019, and Saturn (the planet of hard work and accountability) still at home in Capricorn; it’s safe to say that a good chunk of the upcoming year will have us focusing on our goals, ambitions, and career.